 Mania: above and beyond mere compulsive behavior, a mania is in fact a mild form of obsessive insanity.
 Most of these involve an unhealthy preoccupation with and repetition of some usually self-destructive behavior, ranging from trichotillomania (obsessively pulling one's hair out) to pyromania (obsessively setting fires) to general monomania (obsessing over one idea or action incessantly).

 This sort of mental disorder can get the character in all kinds of trouble, both legal and otherwise, but can be a lot more 'fun' when the other players don't know the character has it... at first, anyway.
-In order to resist a manic urge in the course of play, if only for a little while, characters with this quirk must pass a Willpower ACT roll at a -2 RS penalty for each level of mania they possess.
+Tamping down a manic urge in the course of play, if only for a little while, requires that characters with this quirk must pass a Willpower ACTION roll at a -2 RS penalty for each level of mania they possess.

 A level one multiple personality quirk indicates the character has one other, approximately equal personality.
 An additional level makes for several such personalities, some of which may have control over different powers the character possesses.
 A level three multiple personality quirk means there's any number of different minds swimming around in the character's head, all of which may act at cross purposes with some frequency.

-Each personality will have Intellect, Awareness, and Willpower traits all its own; they are ostensibly based upon the same 'hardware', but each personality a character possesses will be at different levels of development from the others.
-The one advantage to this quirk is that if one personality is knocked out by a Karmic attack, the character might have several others ready to pick up the slack almost immediately...!
+Each personality will have Intellect, Awareness, and Willpower traits all its own; they are ostensibly based upon the same 'hardware', but each personality a character possesses will be at levels of development different than that of the others.
+The singular advantage to this quirk is that if one personality is knocked out by a Karmic attack, the character might have several others ready to pick up the slack almost immediately!

 Pacifism: a pacifist does not believe in fighting, for any reason.
 They can usually abide defending themselves but will not intentionally inflict harm upon anyone, which is usually why such individuals will learn martial arts like Aikido - which have no offensive moves.
-Overcoming this personal belief (say, when under threat of imminent death) requires a Willpower ACT at a -2 RS for every level the pacifist took of this quirk.
+Overcoming this personal belief (say, when under threat of imminent death) requires a Willpower ACTION at a -2 RS for every level of one's pacifism quirk.

-On the other hand, paranoid characters absolutely distrust those that they do not know intimately.
+On the other hand, paranoid characters absolutely distrust those they do not know intimately.
 Changing this usually requires a Herculean feat of friendship, or consistent work with the paranoid person over a long period of time.
-In order to give others the benefit of the doubt, or to avoid being suspicious of friends seemingly acting 'weird', a paranoid person must pass a Willpower ACT at a -2 RS for every level of this quirk taken.
+To give others the benefit of the doubt, or to avoid being suspicious of friends seemingly acting 'weird', a paranoid person must pass a Willpower ACTION at a -2 RS for every level of this quirk taken.

 Naturally, if the optional Mental Health rules are not in play, this quirk is irrelevant (not allowed).

 Rudeness: similar to the effects of the bluntness quirk, rudeness causes a character to be verbally insulting to others.
-Unlike someone who is merely blunt however, a rude person intends insult when it is offered; like a bully, they enjoy inflicting self-confidence issues, possibly to cover up their own.
-In order to rein oneself in, a character with this quirk must pass a Willpower ACT at a -2 RS for each level of rudeness taken.
+Unlike someone who is merely blunt, however, a rude person intends insult when it is offered.
+Like bullies, they enjoy inflicting self-confidence issues, possibly to cover up their own.
+To rein oneself in, a character with this quirk must pass a Willpower ACTION at a -2 RS for each level of rudeness taken.

-Short Attention Span: characters with a short attention span are rather absent-minded.
+Short Attention Span: characters with a short attention span are absent-minded.
 They have a tendency to forget names, schedules, appointments, events, and anything else that isn't bright, shiny, and immediate.
-Without some sort of mechanism to help remember such (a note pad, a Blackberry ™, etc.), such a character attempts Intellect ACTs to recall things he or she needs to accomplish at a -2 RS.
+Without some sort of mechanism to help remember such (a notepad, a smartphone, etc.), such a character attempts Intellect ACTIONs to recall things he or she needs to accomplish at a -2 RS.

 Shyness: for any number of reasons, a shy individual has a hard time speaking up for themselves.
-This can be fear of ridicule or embarrassment, or perhaps a fear of crowds.
-In order to strongly voice one's opinion or otherwise speak in front of large groups of people, a shy individual must first pass a Willpower ACT roll at a -2 RS for each level of the shyness quirk that is taken.
+This can result from the fear of ridicule or embarrassment, or perhaps dread induced by crowds.
+To strongly voice one's opinion or otherwise speak in front of large groups of people, a shy individual must first pass a Willpower ACTION roll at a -2 RS for each level of the shyness quirk that is taken.

 Stubborn: stubborn people are convinced that they're always right - and when proven wrong, will often continue to argue a point even when they know better.
 It's all about 'winning' with stubborn folks, and they enjoy debating and grousing at anyone who doesn't immediately capitulate to their point of view.
-Resisting this urge requires a Willpower ACT roll at a -2 RS for each level of this quirk taken.
+Resisting this urge requires a Willpower ACTION roll at a -2 RS for each level of stubborn taken.

 Temper: individuals with a temper have a very light fuse.
 Just about anything can set them off, and once they're mad, they tend to stay angry.
-In order to resist losing one's temper or to mellow out once enraged, a character with this quirk must pass a Willpower ACT roll at a -2 RS for each level it is taken.
+To resist losing one's temper or to mellow out once enraged, a character with this quirk must pass a Willpower ACTION roll at a -2 RS for each level it is taken.
 Typically, anger management classes do not help such an individual very much.

 Vow: not just a simple promise, a vow is a solemn oath a character lives by.
-Perhaps they've dedicated themselves to completing some task or another, or wish to obtain justice (or vengeance).
-If forced to forego his or her vow for any length of time, a character will suffer per the action addict quirk, in relation to pursuing it.
-Staving off one's vow for a time requires a Willpower ACT at -2 RS for each level of this quirk taken.
+Perhaps they've dedicated themselves to completing some vital task, or wish to obtain justice (or vengeance).
+If forced to forego their vow any length of time, a character will suffer per the action addict quirk, in relation to pursuing it.
+Staving off one's vow for a time requires a Willpower ACTION at -2 RS for each level of this quirk taken.

 Ally: somewhere in their past, this character managed to cultivate an ally.
 More than a mere contact (though they count as such), this ally is a true friend of the character, and will help them in any way they can.
 This ally can be a trusted right-hand person, a side kick, or whatever else fits one's origins.
-This ally is created and played by the Gamemaster, and this quirk reduces the cost of an aide contact by one contact 'slot' (or point).
+This ally is created and played by the Gamemaster, and this quirk reduces the price of an aide contact by its own cost.

-As is the case with ally, the assistant quirk reduces the cost of the resultant aide contact by one contact 'slot' (or point).
+As is the case with ally, the assistant quirk reduces the price of the resultant aide contact by its own cost.

 Benefactor: when someone likes what a character is doing but doesn't want to directly participate in their actions, they will often serve as a benefactor to him or her.
 This usually involves financial assistance of some sort (+1 RS Lifestyle for each level taken), but can take the form of equipment or special favors, and lasts as long as the character remains in the good graces of their benefactor.

-Cash Flow: characters with a positive cash flow are those who, above and beyond their normal money-making endeavors, have ready liquid cash at hand.
-This can take the form of a minor inheritance or perhaps rather wise investments.
+Cash Flow: characters with a positive cash flow are those who, above and beyond their normal money-making endeavors, have liquid cash readily at hand.
+This can take the form of a minor inheritance, or perhaps wise investments.
 This money requires little maintenance (making crime fighting easier), particularly if managed by an assistant, and raises one's Lifestyle +1 RS for each level taken.

 Charmed: one who is charmed is a veritable fount of good luck for their allies.
 The charmed quirk alters die rolls for the better for anyone affiliated with its possessor.
 Once per hour, this quirk will switch the dice of someone allied with the charmed character in said ally's favor.
 The person benefiting from the charm is random, and the charmed character can't control when it will affect them.

-Fan Club: occasionally accompanying fame, the fan club represents a gaggle of fan boys and fan girls who follow the career of the character in earnest.
-A member of a character's fan club will usually treat him or her as if their Repute trait was +2 RS in rank value, raised to +4 RS if they've ever actually interacted with the character - even if so briefly as to autograph something of theirs (or a part of them) in the past.
+Fan Club: occasionally accompanying fame, the fan club represents a gaggle of fan boys and girls who earnestly follow the character's career.
+A member of a character's fan club will usually treat him or her as if their Repute trait was +2 RS in rank value, raised to +4 RS if they've ever actually interacted with the character - even if so briefly as to autograph something of theirs (or the fan themselves!) in the past.